 c.
 Rhizoctonia Root Rot

-Rhizoctonia spp is another pathogen that will spread through the air and make its way into the soil.
+Rhizoctonia spp is another pathogen that will spread through the air and enter the soil.

-Other times, overhead watering and high temperature may invite the pathogen spores.
+Other times, overhead watering and high temperature may invite pathogen spores.

 You would witness yellowing and wilting leaves with stems dying back in these infections.

 - Apply fungicide containing copper or Benomyl to the cut areas and repot in a fresh potting mix.